 NMS|FCM is the Medical School with the best tutor/student ratio (1/3) in clinical years in Portugal.
 It is associated with several health units, allowing a variety of teaching environments and a more comprehensive knowledge of hospital reality and primary health care.
 Furthermore, the students of NMS|FCM have had excellent results in the medical specialty assessment.

-CEDOC is an established institute which aims at excellence in Medical Research on Chronic Diseases.
+CEDOC is an established institute which aims at excellence in Medical Research on Chronic Diseases, focusing primarily on research areas as epidemiology and population, cardio metabolic disorders, neurological & vision disorders and onco biology.

 The general objectives of CEDOC are to form an internationally-recognized Center of excellence in Biomedical, Translational and Clinical Research on chronic diseases; to stimulate collaborative research between groups within the CEDOC; to strengthen research quality and innovation and to promote multidisciplinary projects within and beyond the Center; to provide an exciting research environment for the training of Postdoctoral Fellows, PhD and Master funding at national and international levels; and to simulate the organization of outreach activities at local and national levels.

-The students will be given pocket money that will allow them to eat a meal a day (per day of clerkship) at the Hospital or University canteens .
+The students will be given pocket money at the beginning of the month corresponding to the cost of one meal per working day at the Hospital Canteen for SCOPE students and at the University Canteen for SCORE students.
 Meals include 1 soup, 1 main course with or without side salad, water or juice and 1 dessert.

 Student’s Residence or apartments in July and August and for the other months to be defined upon avaliability.